tvtaerum/cGANs_housekeeping/README.md

 #### c. change optimization from Adam to Adamax for embedding

-While Adam optimizers are generally recommended, Adamax is recommended when there are embeddings.
+While Adam optimizers are generally used, Adamax is recommended when there are embeddings.
 ```Python
 	opt = Adamax(lr=0.00007, beta_1=0.08, beta_2=0.999, epsilon=10e-8)
 ```